samuelroland/dme/docs/paradigm-implementation-report.typ

 #outline(
  title: "Table of Contents",
 )
+#pagebreak()

-== The problem behind DME
+== The problem with Markdown
 Markdown has the double advantage to be an easy and useful syntax to learn, and have a large support in numerous chat systems and collaboration tools.
 Redacting Markdown in VSCode or in a web editor is working fine.
-The editing experience is good, the problems are elsewhere.
+GitHub and Gitlab show it natively, the editing experience is good, the problems are elsewhere...

+=== Export
 First, how do you export your document as PDF if you want to send to someone that needs this format ?
 + You may use `pandoc` that convert it into Latex and then generate a PDF, but the default style is really not the same as the preview visible in VSCode.
 In addition, changing the style requires some Latex knowledge.
 This would imply a lot more learning and setup to change a few visual settings.
 + You could use an easier solution, the `Markdown PDF` extension in VSCode.
 It provides a simple `Export to PDF` action the command palette.
 But what happens if you don't like the default theme ?
 You have to write pure CSS to change the style of headings, tables, line height, to remove this strange yellow, etc.
 #figure(